Exam Centre

 Study Spaces in the Common Room

 The Common Room has ample space for studying, mostly concentrated in the front room.
-Most of the space is designed for collaborative studying with chalkboards and whiteboards available to use.
-There are also rooms for quiet study, or if you want to work with a group.
-The Common Room can get quite noisy when it gets busy during the day, especially during lunch!
+Most of the space is designed for collaborative studying with a chalkboard and several whiteboards available to use.
+There are also rooms for quiet study, or for group work.
+The Common Room can get quite noisy when it gets busy during the day, especially during lunch.

 EngSci Club Office

 The Common Room is also home to the EngSci Club office.
-If you have any questions about university, EngSci, academic support, they can direct you to resources and answers.
-The EngSci Club office also offers lockers that students can rent throughout the year.
+If you have any questions about university, EngSci, or academic support, they can direct you to resources.
+The EngSci Club also offers lockers that students can rent throughout the year.
 This can be helpful for commuter students who want to store some of their belongings on campus.

 Read more about what the EngSci Club does here.